All you need to know about ISO High Level Structure

 It is undeniable that for steady, progressive and sustainable business growth, one needs to conform to various global benchmarks of quality assurance.
 For this purpose, the organizations choose to conform to various ISO standards.

 The primary rationale behind going through the ISO certification process is achieving the desired level of compliance to the international vanguards of quality management.
-However, the sustainable business growth is a continual process, just as the constancy of the quality efficiency is affirmed throughout the entire business journey only if there consistency in adherence to the attained management system standards.
+However, sustainable business growth is a continual process, just as the constancy of the quality efficiency is affirmed throughout the entire business journey only if there consistency in adherence to the attained management system standards.

 Among various aspects that ensure the continuous process of quality enhancement, one fundamental feature is of a high-level structure.
 This is an elementary aspect that is common to almost all types of ISO standards.